Unity-Technologies/SynthDet/README.md

 Hinterstoisser, S., Pauly, O., Heibel, H., Marek, M., & Bokeloh, M. (2019). [*An Annotation Saved is an Annotation Earned: Using Fully Synthetic Training for Object Instance Detection.* ](https://arxiv.org/pdf/1902.09967.pdf)

-## SynthDet Unity Project Development History
+## Unity project development
-### Current version
-In March 2021, we released a new version of the SynthDet Unity project.
-In this version, we have rebuilt the project in order to demonstrate proper integration and usage of the latest Perception package, including the new Randomization toolset.
-Additionally, users will find the code more accessible and extensible, and the UI more usable and intuitive toward customization.

-Early experiments with datasets generated using the new project have shown very similar model-training performance to that of the original one.

-### Original version
 The original version of the SynthDet Unity project was developed in tandem with the early versions of Unity's Perception package.
 This project closely followed the synthetic data generation method introduced by the above mentioned Google Cloud AI paper.
+However, the original project did not use the randomization toolset that was introduced in later versions of the Perception package.
 To access this original project, and for more details on how it was implemented to replicate the research paper, please visit the [SynthDet_Original](https://github.com/Unity-Technologies/SynthDet/tree/SynthDet_Original) branch of this repository.
 The results reported in our related blog posts were based on this original project.
+That said, early experiments with datasets generated using the current version of the project have shown very similar model-training performance to that of the original one.

 ## Support
 For general questions or concerns please contact the Unity Computer Vision team at computer-vision@unity3d.com.